Table of Contents

-Transient synovitis is recognized as the most common cause of acute hip pain in children aged between 3 and 10 years (but similar conditions have been reported in 3 month old infants).
-It is the most common cause of sudden hip pain and limp in young children.
+Transient synovitis is recognized as the most common cause of acute hip pain in children aged between 3 and 10 years (but similar conditions have been reported in 3-month-old infants).
+It is the most common cause of sudden hip pain and limps in young children.
 Transient synovitis, as the name implies, is an acute temporary inflammation of the synovium that is characterized by joint pain.
 Children with transient synovitis might also develop arthritis.
 The exact cause of the condition remains unknown.

 Reactive arthritis, also known as post-infectious arthritis, is a form of arthritis that occurs during or shortly after an extra-articular infection.
 Children with reactive arthritis should not have an identifiable pathogen on their joint aspirate examination for them to meet the diagnostic criteria.

 Reactive arthritis usually follows an acute gastrointestinal or genitourinary infection.
-Yersinosis has been recognized as the most common cause of classical reactive arthritis, known as Reiter’s syndrome.
+Yersiniosis has been recognized as the most common cause of classical reactive arthritis, known as Reiter’s syndrome.

 Epidemiology of Transient Synovitis and Reactive Arthritis in Children

 Transient synovitis is the most common cause of arthralgia of the hip in young children.
 The incidence of transient synovitis in the United States is unknown; however, the incidence in the United Kingdom is reported to be around 25 per 100,000 in children younger than 14 years of age.
 Another epidemiological study of transient synovitis in the Netherlands reported an estimated incidence of 76.2 per 100,000 in children.